21Yu/ev3-line-follower/README.md

 # EV3 Line-Following Robot 🤖

 A Python-based autonomous LEGO EV3 robot that follows colored lines using **PID control** and detects obstacles in real-time.
-This project demonstrates skills in **robotics, embedded programming, sensor integration, and control systems**, and is part of my portfolio for co-op applications.

 ---